Love River

-The Love River or Ai River (愛河 (爱河, Ài Hé, Ài-hô)) is a river (canal) in southern Taiwan.
+The Love River (愛河 (爱河, Ài Hé, Ài-hô)) is a river in southern Taiwan.
 It originates in Renwu District, Kaohsiung City, and flows 12 km through Kaohsiung to Kaohsiung Harbor.
-Love River is the spine of Kaohsiung, playing a similar role to the River Thames of London.
-It is of great cultural significance to the people of Kaohsiung and plays an important role in its economy and tourism.
+The Love River plays an important role in the city's economy and tourism.
 A riverside park, the Love River Park, runs along the riverbank in downtown Kaohsiung City.
-A night market operates in the park, and there are three outdoor cafés, often with live bands.
-Boats which hold about fifteen people take tourists up and down the river.
-The scenery is enhanced by attractive city structures near the river, such as the Holy Rosary Cathedral, Kaohsiung Bridge, and the Kaohsiung District Court.
-Cultural events such as concerts and the Lantern Festival are often held by the river.
+A night market operates in the park, and there are outdoor cafés, often with live bands.
+The scenery is enhanced by structures near the river, such as the Holy Rosary Cathedral, Kaohsiung Bridge, and the Kaohsiung District Court.
+Cultural events such as concerts and the Lantern Festival are held by the river.

-The Love River was once heavily polluted, when raw sewage and industrial waste water flowed untreated into the river.
-Recent efforts by the city government to divert the waste water to the treatment plant in Cijin District has resulted in significantly improved water quality.
-Love River is now used for sightseeing, and there are duck boats, love boats and gondola rides for tourists to enjoy the city view.
-In 2018, mayor Han Kuo-yu proposed that a ferris wheel be built on the bank of Love River to create a romance industry and improve the economy.
+The Love River was once heavily polluted, when raw sewage and industrial waste water flowed into it untreated.
+Efforts by the city government to divert the waste water to the treatment plant in Cijin District resulted in significantly improved water quality.
+The Love River is used for sightseeing, and there are boats and gondola rides for visitors.
+In 2018, mayor Han Kuo-yu proposed that a ferris wheel be built on the bank of the Love River.